Argentina to devalue peso by over 50% as part of emergency economic reforms | KRDO

 New York (CNN) — Argentina will devalue the peso by more than 50% as part of emergency measures to help the nation’s struggling economy, the country’s Economy Minister Luis Caputo announced Tuesday.

-The stark move changes the dollar conversion rate to 800 pesos per dollar from 365 pesos and comes just days into President Javier Milei’s term.
+The stark move changes the official conversion rate to 800 pesos per dollar from 365 pesos and comes just days into President Javier Milei’s term.

 Milei campaigned on a pledge to get rid of the peso and replace it with the dollar in order to get the economy back on track.
 The peso has been artificially supported for years by strict capital controls, and its value has plunged roughly 52% this year against the US dollar.